Steele dossier: Passing reports to intelligence agencies

-As Nuland later shared, "In the middle of July, when he [Steele] was doing this other work and became concerned, he passed two to four pages of short points of what he was finding and our immediate reaction to that was, 'This is not in our purview.'
-This needs to go to the FBI if there is any concern here that one candidate or the election as a whole might be influenced by the Russian Federation.
-That's something for the FBI to investigate."
 Shortly after, in July, the report was sent to an agent with expertise in criminal organizations and organized crime at the FBI's New York field office—essentially, the wrong person to handle a counterintelligence investigation.
 According to Nancy LeTourneau, political writer for the Washington Monthly, the report "was languishing in the FBI's New York field office" for two months, and "was finally sent to the counterintelligence team investigating Russia at FBI headquarters in Washington, D.C." in mid-September 2016.

 In August 2016, the FBI asked Steele for "all information in his possession and for him to explain how the material had been gathered and to identify his sources".
 In October 2016, Steele "described the sources' access, but did not provide names" to the FBI.
 By August 22, 2017, Steele had provided them with the names of the sources for the allegations in the dossier.

 Meanwhile, in the July to September time frame, according to The Washington Post, CIA Director John Brennan had started an investigation with a secret task force "composed of several dozen analysts and officers from the CIA, the NSA and the FBI".
-At the same time, he was busy creating his own dossier of material documenting that "Russia was not only attempting to interfere in the 2016 election, they were doing so in order to elect Donald Trump...
+At the same time, he was busy creating his own dossier of material documenting that "Russia was not only attempting to interfere in the 2016 election, they were doing so in order to elect Donald Trump. ...
 [T]he entire intelligence community was on alert about this situation at least two months before [the dossier] became part of the investigation."
 The "Steele dossier has so far proven to be fairly accurate", LeTourneau wrote.

-In early August, Steele was summoned to Rome where he gave a full briefing to four American FBI officials about the report.
+In early August, which was after the Crossfire Hurricane investigation was opened, Steele was summoned to Rome where he gave a full briefing to four American FBI officials about the report.
 At that time, he handed over the June 20 and July 26 reports.